Corporate Board Resume Sample

 Planning Resume Content

 Identify your areas of expertise and how they might benefit your target board.
-Both corporate and non-profit boards need members whose experience and expertise fall within a range of requirements.
+Both corporate and non-profit boards need members with experience and expertise that meet a range of requirements.

 Experience within the same or similar industries and insight into customer/client needs are also essential.
-And both types of boards value members who have access to various resources (government connections, attorneys, accountants, consultants).
+And both types of boards value members who have access to various resources (government connections, attorneys, finance pros, consultants).

 Commonly Desired Board Skills